SougatoB/RepData_PeerAssessment1/PA1_template_SB.md

 With the original data, when we summed the daily steps, since eight of the days were missing steps data, we had NAs for some of the sums.
 In calculating the means and the medians, we had to remove the NA values.

-In contrast, with the imputed data frame, those 8 days have the imputed data, which involves approximations.
+In contrast, with the imputed data frame, those 8 days now have the imputed data, which involved approximations.
 The means and medians are then calculated with the full data including the imputations.

 Thus, there is a difference in the mean and the median calculations with the imputed data, compared to the first part of the assignment.
 But the differences are small.